tgomez/Adavanced-Data-Storage-Retrieval-Assignment/README.md

 <h2> Step 1 - Data Engineering </h2>

-<p>In Step 1 I utilized jupyter notebooks and pandas to read in 2 CSV files as data frames, cleaned up the files and saved then with the prefix 'clean_'. </p>
+<p>In Step 1 I utilized jupyter notebooks and pandas to read in 2 CSV files as data frames, cleaned up the files and saved them with the prefix 'clean_'. </p>

 <h2> Step 2 - Database Engineering </h2>